Sigsty9420/best-nomad-cities-cli-app/README.md

 All credit for the data goes to Pieter Levels who started http://nomadlist.com

+After a few days some changes took place on the NomadList homepage which broke the scraper, so I decided to scrape a local html backup I had made.

 The CLI features a ranked list of cities.
 Individual cities can be selected or searched for to view a summary of relevant metrics.

 ## Installation